If you received an email invitation, copy the link from the email into Google Chrome Browser to open the specific project.

 Click on a label to activate it.
 You will see a bar across the top of the image area showing the name and type of the active activation and also a button to inactivate it.
-All mouse / trackpad functionality works for that active label (instead of the usual scrolling or window / level functionality).
+All mouse/ trackpad functionalities work for that active label (instead of the usual scrolling or window/ level functionalities)

-If it’s inactivate, it can’t be drawn or modified.
-Colored tags show up on the bottom of the image showing the team member who did the annotation.
-You can also add a note to any individual annotation to indicate special circumstances.
+If the label is inactive, it can’t be drawn or modified.
+Colored tags show up on the bottom of the image showing the team member who created the annotation.
+You can also add a note to any individual annotation to indicate special details.

 If the annotation uses a

 Global label, you’re done and ready to go to the next case.

 Local, you would use your cursor to draw the appropriate annotation.
 When you are done, you can edit the annotations by grabbing and editing the entire shape, individual points, or the sides of a bounding box.

 When the annotation is to your liking, you can either click

 Save or just go to the next Image in which case saving is automatic.

 If you want to further edit the annotation, just click on its tag at the bottom of the image or use keyboard shortcuts to activate the label and edit it.

 Mask annotation mode allows multiple shapes to be drawn on the same image.
 The drawing tool includes pencil width and shape as well as an eraser for corrections.
 Undo and Redo will remove/reinstate the last drawing or erasing action.